 You can, however, borrow loans against traditional policies such as money-back plans, whole life insurance plans, and endowment plans.
 That said, keep in mind that you cannot apply for a loan as soon as you purchase an LIC life insurance policy.
 You will need to wait until the policy acquires a surrender value, which will happen only after you have paid the due premiums for around 3 years.

-Ans: The minimum loan amount that you will be able to borrow will vary based on the lender’s terms and conditions.
-Most lenders, however, allow policyholders to borrow any sum upwards of Rs.50,000.
+The minimum loan amount that you will be able to borrow will vary based on the lender’s terms and conditions.
+You can avail a loan of up to Rs.2 lakh or up to 80% of the surrender value of your policy pledged by you.
+However, majority of the lenders, however, allow policyholders to borrow any sum upwards of Rs.50,000.